Cha Myong-jin

-Cha Myong-jin (Korean: 차명진, born 14 August 1959) is a South Korean activist and politician from Liberty Korea Party (LKP).
+Cha Myong-jin (Korean: 차명진, born 14 August 1959) is a South Korean activist and politician.
 He served as a member of National Assembly from 2006 to 2012 at Sosa District of Bucheon, and also used to be the deputy parliamentary leader and spokesperson of Grand National Party, the predecessor of Liberty Korea Party.

 Cha is a controversial figure accused of various hate speeches, as an example when he criticized the families of the victims of MV Sewol tragedy using harsh words.

 Early life

 Cha was born in Seoul in 1959 and attended for Yongmoon High School nearby Korea University.
 He earned a Bachelor's Degree in Political Science and Diplomacy and a Master's Degree in Political Science from Seoul National University.
 His father was a refugee from North Korea.

 He was detained by the Agency for National Security Planning during the early 1980s and conscripted to Gangwon.
 After being discharged, he joined a labour movement where he met Kim Moon-soo, the leader of the labour movement who later became the Governor of Gyeonggi as well as whom he built a close relationship with him.
 He then became a member of Seoul Labour Movement Union following Kim, and subsequently led its Central Committee following the detention of Kim.
 During this time, he met Seo Myong-hui, also graduated from Seoul National University, and married in 1988.